Peliha-ip/Shellfish-Reigns/README.md

 - Legacy fish (Catch a driftfish with a fishing rod)
 - That Was Close (Shear a whale carcass before it explodes)
 - Shellfish Allergy (Eat every raw shellfish)
+- Eau De Toilette (Use perfume on yourself)